Jhazeel-mmh/Llbrary/README.md

 I understand or learn that I only can  attach event listeners to elements that alredy exits in the DOM so I attach the event listeners of the buttons of the bookcards inside of the displayCardsBook (or something like that) function to listen correctly the buttons.

 I use JS to filter the books depending of their status.

+### 08/09/2024

+I refactor the library project to use classes instead of objects and object constructors.